 I see this play out in many of my coaching calls with clients: People carting around non-mermaids when those people could and should be doing some things for themselves.
 In fact, that’s a great beginning rule of thumb for changing your behavior: Could and should this person be doing XYZ for themselves?

 I get it.
 You’re afraid a ball is going to drop; something will fall through the cracks.
 Maybe it needs to?
 That’s scary, I know.
-And, I also know, mermaids love to be carted around.
+And, I also know, that mermaids love to be carted around.
 So when you start prioritizing yourself, your sanity, your health, your duties – someone is going to push back.
 (Hey, where did their free ride go??
 And by the way, maybe you need to do some self-inventory and make sure YOU aren’t the fake mermaid!)

 How to start… Just like getting into the codependency game didn’t happen overnight – it’s going to take some time to unwind those learned behaviors.